 Two planets on the beach

-Among the general public, there’s remarkably little awareness of the solar system, our immediate environment, our neighbourhood.
+This kind of comparison is really necessary.
+Becasue among the general public, there’s remarkably little awareness of the solar system, our immediate environment, our neighbourhood.
 Many people simply don’t know the difference between the solar system, the galaxy and the universe.
 Even Dutch national quality newspaper the Volkskrant once wrote that Jupiter is the largest planet in the universe (I’ll never forgive them).

 Naming the eight planets in the right order is a basic skill that few people posses.
 Knowledge about the size and mutual distances of these celestial bodies is also very limited.